tartley/tartley/README.md

 [in Python Magazine](https://www.tartley.com/posts/acceptance-testing-net-applications-using-ironpython),
 and landed modest CPython patches [in unitttest](https://github.com/python/cpython/commit/1341bb0019868345bab8adff94263c81e1d66eae).

-I believe in forging great team spirit and raising morale by building radically compassionate and jovial relationships, taking pride in our humane treatment of one another, and in our raised expectations of what we become capable of as a group.
+I believe in forging great team spirit and raising morale by building radically jovial relationships, taking pride in our humane treatment of one another, and in our raised expectations of what we become capable of as a group.
 Great teams create great individuals, not the other way around.